 Suitable for people who want to lose weight.

 As we saw, navy beans are legumes.
 And their name comes from the fact that they were a staple in the US Navy back in the 20th century.
 These beans have a low glycemic indexi XFoods that contain slow-digesting carbohydrates and lead to slower and lower increases in blood glucose and insulin levels. (ranging from 27 to 40%), which is good news for diabetics.

 Their nutrient profile makes them exceptionally good for health.
 Navy beans are replete with fiber and other nutrients like manganese and folate.
-They also contain protein, vitamin B1, magnesium, and copper.
+They also contain protein, iron, vitamin B1, magnesium, potassium, and copper.
 There are other ways these beans can be beneficial for you.
 Let’s take a look at them now.

 1. Cut Heart Disease Risk

 Studies show the intake of navy beans can elevate the levels of good HDL cholesterol (1).
 The folate in navy beans lowers homocysteine levels – high levels of which lead to heart disease.
 They are also rich in magnesium, which relaxes the blood vessels and lowers blood pressure.